Internal Flow

 Velocity Magnitude on Faces

-To display velocity vectors, drag and drop the Vector Fields->Velocity tool onto an edge of the volume.
-Double-click volume_2->Faces in the Select dialog and select Arrows to create arrows colored by velocity magnitude on the inside surface of the volume.
+To display velocity vectors, double-click the Vector Fields->U tool and select Arrows to create arrows colored by velocity magnitude on the inside surface of the volume.

-To make the arrows larger, left-click on Arrows in the bottom right corner of the View Window to select the arrows in the View Window.
-In the Properties panel, set the Scale to 2 and press Enter on the keyboard to scale the arrows.
+To make the arrows larger, left-click on Arrows in the View Legend.
+In the Properties Panel, set the Scale to 2 and press Enter on the keyboard to scale the arrows.

 Velocity Arrows on Faces